moimaian/CODOC/README.md

 **2**
 Extract the file to a working folder, for example, "$HOME/CODOC":
 This is possible graphically in a file manager like Nemo
-- Create the folder $HOME/CODOC
+- Create the folder $HOME/CODOC;
-- Extract the contents of the CODOC-main.zip file to the $HOME/CODOC folder Or using the command in the terminal:
+- Extract the contents of the CODOC-main.zip file to the $HOME/CODOC folder;

+Or using the command in the terminal:
 >$ sudo apt-get install
 >$ unzip CODOC-main.zip -d $HOME/Downloads && mkdir $HOME/CODOC && mv $HOME/Downloads/CODOC-main/* $HOME/CODOC